dwiepert/naip-w2v2/README.md

 If running on your local machine and not in a GCP environment, you will also need to install:
 * google-cloud-storage

-The [requirements.txt](https://github.com/dwiepert/mayo-w2v2/blob/main/requirements.txt) can be used to set up this environment.

 To access data stored in GCS on your local machine, you will need to additionally run

 ```gcloud auth application-default login```